Terrace, British Columbia: Education

 In 1911–12, the Kitsumkalum School opened, which also served Terrace.

 In 1920–21, three classrooms were added.
 In 1924–25, the Kitsumkalum School rose to superior school status.
 In 1925–26, the Kitsumkalum Superior School rose to high school status.

 In 1938–39, the high and elementary schools were renamed Terrace.

 The 1946 implementation of the 1945 Cameron Report into BC school financing and administration created centralized larger districts.
 The establishment of School District 53 (Terrace) included the dissolving of such local school boards.
 Later mergers created School District 82 Coast Mountains.

 In 1953, Skeena Secondary School was built.
 In 1955, Riverside became the elementary school name.
 This school had been housed in former army buildings since 1948.
 In 1956, Uplands Elementary opened.
 In January 1958, 270 pupils from Riverside moved into the new eight-classroom Cassie Hall Elementary.

 In November 1963, further Riverside pupils moved into the new four-classroom Clarence Michiel Elementary.
 In 1967, E.T.
 Kenney Elementary opened.
 In September 1968, Caledonia Senior Secondary School opened.
 In 1969, Parkside Elementary opened and Riverside closed.

 In 2003, a completely rebuilt Skeena Middle School (previously called Skeena Junior Secondary) opened.

 In 2010, E.T.
 Kenney closed and the students moved to Clarence Michiel (later renamed Suwilaawks).
 That year, a never used and vacant for years school building opened as École Mountainview.

 Operating at the secondary level are Caledonia Secondary School (grades 10–12), Parkside Secondary School (alternate), and Skeena Middle School (grades 7–9).

-At the elementary level (grades K–6) are Cassie Hall Elementary School, École Mountainview (French Immersion), Suwilaawks Community School, and Uplands Elementary School.
+At the elementary level (grades K–6) are Cassie Hall Elementary School, École Mountainview (French Immersion), Suwilaawks Community School, Uplands Elementary School and École des Cinq-Saumons (grades K-9), the latter of which is operated by School District 93.

 The two private schools are Veritas School (Roman Catholic) (grades K–9) (1959) and Centennial Christian School (interdenominational) (preschool–grade 12) (1969).
 Spring Creek Adventist School (1951) appears to have closed in the later 2010s.

 Tertiary institutions are the main campus of the Coast Mountain College (1968) and a regional campus of the University of Northern British Columbia (UNBC) (2000).